 The maps URL scheme is used to show geographical locations and to generate driving directions between two points.
-If your app includes address or location information, you can use map links to forward that information to the Maps app on iOS.
+If your app includes address or location information, you can use map links to forward that information to the Maps app on iOS or OS X.

 Unlike some schemes, map URLs do not start with a “maps” scheme identifier.
 Instead, map links are specified as regular

-http links and are opened either in Safari or the Maps app.
+http links and are opened either in Safari or the Maps app on the target platform.
 The following examples show the strings you would use in Safari and in a native app to show a map of the city of Cupertino, California in the Maps app.

 Native app URL string: